onap/vnfrqts-requirements/docs/Chapter7.rst

 * R-43327 The xNF **SHOULD** use `Modeling JSON text with YANG
   <https://tools.ietf.org/html/rfc7951>`_, If YANG models need to be
   translated to and from JSON{RFC7951].
-YANG configuration and content can be represented via JSON, consistent with Avro, as described in “Encoding and Serialization” section.
+YANG configuration and content can be represented via JSON, consistent with Avro, as described in â€œEncoding and Serializationâ€� section.

 Security
 ~~~~~~~~~~